kostiukoleg/lviv.loc/wp-content/plugins/strong-testimonials/readme.txt

 ### Displaying Testimonials

-Everything happens in a **view**.
-Instead of learning multiple shortcodes with dozens of options, a view contains all the options in a simple, intuitive editor that no other testimonial plugin has.
+**Everything happens in a View**.
+Instead of learning multiple shortcodes with dozens of options, a View contains all the options in a simple, intuitive editor that no other testimonial plugin has.

-Display the view using a single shortcode or the widget.

 Create unlimited views.
 For example, one view for a form, another for a static grid, another for a slideshow, and so on.

+Display a view using a shortcode or the widget.

-Strong Testimonials offers a variety of templates that work well in most themes with maybe a few tweaks.
+A variety of templates are included that work well in most themes.

 For ultimate control and seamless integration, copy any template to your theme and customize it.